-All Adult Day Service providers shall have staff who have been trained in current cardiopulmonary resuscitation, seizure prophylaxis and control and brain injury.
-Adequate staff shall available at all times to ensure:
+All adult day service centers shall have staff who have been trained in current cardiopulmonary resuscitation, seizure prophylaxis and control and brain injury.
+Adequate staff shall be on the premises at all times to ensure:

-1. Supervision of clients at all times during the operating hours of the program.
+- 1. Supervision of clients at all times during the operating hours of the program. - 2.
+Immediate response to emergency situations to assure the welfare of clients. - 3.
+Provision of prescribed recreational and social activities.

-- 2. Immediate response to emergency situations to assure the welfare of clients. - 3.
-Provision of prescribed recreational and social activities. - 4.
-Provision of administrative, recreational, social and supportive functions of the Adult Day Services Center.
+4. Provision of administrative, recreational, social and supportive functions of the adult day services center.